Jew Mountain

 Jew Mountain is a summit in Ravalli County, Montana, in the United States.
-With an elevation of 7972 ft, Jew Mountain is the 961st highest summit in the state of Montana.
+With an elevation of 7972 ft, Jew Mountain is the 961st highest summit in the state of Montana.It was most likely named for Morris Steinberg, a Jewish gold-prospector who owned a mining operation in the area.
+A stream which runs down the east face of the mountain was formerly named 'Kyke Creek,' a slur for Jewish people, and was renamed in honor of Steinberg.